Quickly start up your Unreal integration with Leanplum

 The Leanplum Unreal SDK includes wrappers around the native iOS and Android SDKs.

-The following matrix shows the features supported with each platform:
+The following matrix shows the features supported by each platform:

 Install the SDK